naniyamali/facedetectionpipeine/README.md

 - Easy-to-use interface that returns "matched"/"not matched"
 - Detailed confidence scores and proper error handling
-- Works reliably on Windows (no TensorFlow dependency issues)
+- Works reliably on Windows (no TensorFlow dependency issues) -once the image is done with getting all the vector then we could go for cosine similarity

 ## Installation